firebase/genkit/docs/get-started.md

     1. Choose default answers to the rest of the questions, which will initialize your project folder with some sample code.

-    The `genkit init` command created two sample source files:

-    - `genkit.config.ts`: this is where you configure Genkit for your project, and select and configure the plugins you want to load.
-The sample config loads a plugin to support the model provider you chose earlier.
+    The `genkit init` command creates a sample source file, `index.ts`.
+This is your project's entry point, where you configure Genkit for your project, configure the plugins you want to load and export your AI flows and other resources you've defined.
+The sample file contains a config that loads a plugin to support the model provider you chose earlier.
+It also contains a single flow, `menuSuggestionFlow`, that prompts an LLM to suggest an item for a restaurant with a given theme.

     ```js
-      export default configureGenkit({
+    configureGenkit({
       plugins: [googleAI()],
       logLevel: 'debug',
       enableTracingAndMetrics: true,
     });
-      ```

-    - `index.ts`: this is your project's entry point, where you export your AI flows and other resources you've defined.
-The sample file contains a single flow, `jokeFlow`, that simply calls the model provider's API with a simple prompt and returns the result.

-      ```js
-      export const jokeFlow = defineFlow(
+    export const menuSuggestionFlow = defineFlow(
       {
-          name: 'jokeFlow',
+        name: 'menuSuggestionFlow',
         inputSchema: z.string(),
         outputSchema: z.string(),
       },
       async (subject) => {
         const llmResponse = await generate({
-            prompt: `Tell me a long joke about ${subject}`,
+          prompt: `Suggest an item for the menu of a {subject} themed restaurant`,
-            model: geminiPro,
+          model: $GENKIT_MODEL,
           config: {
             temperature: 1,
           },
         });

         return llmResponse.text();
       }
     );

+    startFlowsServer();
     ```

     As you build out your app's AI features with Genkit, you will likely create flows with multiple steps such as input preprocessing, more sophisticated prompt construction, integrating external information
     sources for retrieval-augmented generation (RAG), and more.

 1. Now you can run and explore Genkit features and the sample project locally on your machine.
 Download and start the Genkit Developer UI: